korintheninth/CudaRender/README.md

 ## Features
 -Can render lowpoly models.

--Drag and drop to rotate the model.
+-Click and drag to rotate the model.